Honda BR-V: Indonesia

 In Indonesia, the second-generation BR-V is offered in S, E and Prestige trim levels.
 Honda Sensing active safety system along with the LaneWatch camera system is available as an option for the Prestige trim.

 In February 2024, the N7X Edition model was made available for the E and Prestige trims.

+The N7X Edition model was updated in 2026 Indonesia International Auto Show.

 Jamaica

 In Jamaica, the second-generation BR-V was released along with third-generation Honda HR-V on 4 June 2022.
 It was offered in LX and EX-L Prestige trim levels, both standard with a CVT transmission.
 Honda Sensing is standard on the latter trim.

 Thailand

 In Thailand, the second-generation BR-V was announced on 27 July 2022.
 Imported from Indonesia, it is offered in E and EL trim levels.
 Honda Sensing is standard in both trim levels.

 South Africa

 The second-generation BR-V was released in South Africa on 8 September 2022, it offered three trim levels: Trend (manual only), Comfort (manual and CVT9), and Elegance (CVT9 only).
 Honda Sensing is standard on the Elegance trim.
 It was discontinued alongside the Ballade in November 2025 due to declining sales.